AdobeDocs/campaign.en/help/v8/dev/datamodel.md

 ## Built-in profile table {#ootb-profiles}

-The built-in recipient table in Adobe Campaign provides a good starting point for building your data model.
+The built-in recipient table (nmsrecipient) in Adobe Campaign provides a good starting point for building your data model.
 It has a number of predefined fields and table links that can be easily extended.
 This is particularly useful when you are mainly targeting recipients, because it fits a simple recipient-centric data model.

 The benefits of using the standard recipient table are: